audiowalkman/wm2/spec/notes.md

 => the question is only: how would timing then work? because this is currently controlled by pyo. i think this is kind of the fundamental problem when switching to csound..

+=> => csound would only be responsible for the DSP, but not for the time: another software
+      would need to be responsible for this. which software would this be?

+      => perhaps we **can** do this in python, we only need to have a better sleep method:

+        => sleep is imprecise and will always be
+        => once we slept and want to sleep the next time, we check how much time passed between the first sleep and if it's longer we sleep shorter to avoid the swing: in this way we have a higher precision.
+        => not sure how the api of such a process would look like though, maybe something like a metro?
+        => it's in fact only problem for a sequencer, and a sequencer works by
+            - [playing an event, waiting], playing the next event
+            - it knows the durations of the previous event and fix the drift
+            - it's also a problem that the processing until the waiting takes to long, so we'd also actually need to wait shorter

 ---

 # cue polyphony